 STEP 2.
 Add Powdered Sugar.

-Beat in the powdered sugar along with the vanilla extract.
-Fold in the pecans.
+Beat in the powdered sugar along with the vanilla extract and milk.
+The frosting will be very creamy.

 STEP 3.
 Frost the Cake!